2019 APPLICATION DATES

-We would like you to submit three things: two statements of 1-2 pages each, and a brief example of your work.
+To apply for a Otherwise Fellowship, we would like you to submit two statements of 1-2 pages each, along with a brief example of your work.
 At the moment, regrettably, we only have the resources to consider English-language applications.

 Here we want you to tell us why your work is groundbreaking in the ways that the Tiptree Award honors: what’s speculative about it, and how you engage the complexities, intersections, and possibilities of gender in real and imagined worlds.
 Use this statement to tell us why we should be excited about supporting your work.